sdr-enthusiasts/gitbook-adsb-guide/foundations/deploy-ultrafeeder-container.md

 * `http://my_host_ip:8080/` : `tar1090` map and table of all aircraft received
 * `http://my_host_ip:8080/graphs1090/` : page with graphs and operations statistics of your station
 * `http://my_host_ip:8080?pTracks` : showing all aircraft tracks received in the last 24 hours
-* `http://my_host_ip:8080?heatmap&realheat` : showing a heatmap of all aircrafts of the last 24 hours
+* `http://my_host_ip:8080?heatmap&realheat` : showing a heatmap of all aircraft in the last 24 hours
-* `http://my_host_ip:8080?replay` : showing a timelapse replay of the past few days
+* `http://my_host_ip:8080?replay` : showing a time-lapse replay of the past few days

 ## Viewing Live Data in Text Format